-The total number of HCP lands activity sites has remained relatively constant over the HCP years (Range 149-215, mean 187) (Figure 2).
+The total number of HCP lands activity sites has remained relatively constant over the HCP years (Range 149-215, mean 189) (Figure 2).
 Only 149 activity sites were reported in the first year of HCP implementation (1999) when not all of the lands were surveyed.
 In 2000, several activity sites were included that were not occupied, were the result of take avoidance management prior to the HCP, and were subsequently removed from the inventory for 2001.
 It should be noted that not all Level 3 sites are surveyed for occupancy or non-occupancy every year, depending on which quadrats are being surveyed.

-In 2014 there were 6 new activity centers located compared to 2013, when there were 3 new activity centers located by THP surveys, quadrat surveys or incidental contacts.
-In addition to these three new 2014 activity centers, three spotted owl territories (sites 118, 224, and 518), formerly off of the HRC ownership, were established or re-established on HRC property and were occupied by a pair of spotted owls, One territory (site 167) that was previously removed from our GIS layers was re-established (reoccupied) by a single NSO.
-It is possible that the gradual increasing trend in spotted owl activity centers from 2008 - 2014 is due to the movement of spotted owls as a result of increasing barred owl numbers, as well as the resulting barred owl influence on spotted owl activity centers.
+In 2015 there were seven new activity centers, compared to six in 2014, located by THP surveys, quadrat surveys or incidental contacts.
+In addition to these seven new 2015 activity centers, five spotted owl territories (sites 133, 230, 310, 537 and 568), formerly off of the HRC ownership, were established or re-established on HRC property and were occupied by a single or pair of spotted owls.
+One territory (site 284) that was previously removed from our GIS layers was reestablished (reoccupied) by a single NSO.
+It is possible that the gradual increasing trend in spotted owl activity centers from 2008 - 2015 has been due to the movement of spotted owls as a result of increasing barred owl numbers, as well as the resulting barred owl influence on spotted owl activity centers.
+In 2015, there was an slight increase in the number of unoccupied sites that will be removed from the GIS layers based on protocol surveys as per the Decision Tree for Removal of Activity Centers (Appendix F).

-Figure 2.
+Figure 1.
 Total NSO Activity Sites by HCP Year.